billray0259/openpyxl/doc/simple_formulae.rst

 If you're trying to use a formula that isn't known this could be because you're using a formula that was not included in the initial specification.
 Such formulae must be prefixed with `_xlfn.` to work.

+When using Excel's dynamic array functions you may need to ensure that the workbook uses a recent ``calcId`` so that the formulas are recalculated:

+.. :: doctest

+    >>> wb.calculation.calcId = 191029

 Special formulae
 ++++++++++++++++